-To investigate the importance of the evaporative cooling processes for the strength and structure of sting jets a case study of a recent cyclone over Europe is performed with the nonhydrostatic COSMO-Model - the latest limited-area model developed by the German Weather Service.
+To investigate the processes that determine the strength and structure of sting jets a detailed case study of a recent cyclone over Europe is performed with the nonhydrostatic COSMO-Model - the latest limited-area model developed by the German Weather Service.
 The selected cyclone "Oili" occurred from 5-11 February 2006 over NW and Central Europe.
 Its observed minimum pressure was about 980 hPa with a maximum decrease of 25 hPa within 24 hours and maximum wind gusts reaching values of about 30 m/s near the coast of Germany.
-A hindcast simulation has been performed with the COSMO-Model, with a horizontal resolution of 7 km, 40 layers in the vertical and the operationally used physical parameterizations.
+A hindcast simulation has been performed with the COSMO-Model, with a horizontal resolution of 7 km, 56 layers in the vertical and the operationally used physical parameterizations.
 For the cyclone "Oili", the COSMO-Model appears to be able to reproduce a sting jet structure, confined in both space and time.
 A detailed trajectory analysis supports the hypothesis that the air within the sting jet was in contact with the cloud head some hours before getting close to the ground.
-In order to investigate the role of evaporative cooling sensitivity experiments are made with different microphysical settings and/or supressed latent heating/cooling.
-The differences of the simulated sting jets are analysed and the importance of cloud microphysical processes for this phenomenon are quantified.
+It is shown that Conditional Symmetric Instability (CSI) which is considered as a favorable mechanism for slantwise circulation is present and actively released within the cloud head.
+In order to quantitatively investigate the role of latent cooling, sensitivity experiments were made by suppressing or enhancing latent cooling in a limited region and time period.
+The differences in shape and strength of the simulated sting jets are analysed and the importance of cloud microphysical processes for this phenomenon are quantified and discussed.